mattmoor/mink/README.md

 ## What?

 Current:
- - knative/serving: the core components, HPA-class autoscaling, and namespace wildcard cert controller.
+ - knative/serving: the core components, HPA-class autoscaling, namespace wildcard cert controller, and the default-domain job.
 No cert-manager, or Istio controllers are included.
  - mattmoor/net-contour: The Contour KIngress controller is now linked into our controller webhook.
  - projectcontour/contour: A heavily customized Contour installation curated to facilitate `mink`.